|Passenger Van||C$ 155/day|

-Compact (Ford Focus or similar) is the most frequently booked rental car type in China.
+Compact (Class Compact Car or similar) is the most frequently booked rental car type in China.

 On average a rental car in China costs C$ 537 per week (C$ 77 per day).